 To use

 If you used water or witch hazel as the base, you will need to shake the formula vigorously before each use in order to mix the EOs with the water evenly.
-Next you will want to spray the homemade repellent generously on all exposed areas, avoiding the eyes of course.
-I even spritz this on my hair for extra protection making sure to mist my ears as well.

 If you’re using a carrier oil as a base all you will need to do is add the essential oils to the dropper bottle and then add your carrier oil of choice.
 Roll the bottle between your hands to mix thoroughly before use.
 This formula will last longer than the spray version as the carrier oil holds onto the scent of the essential oils.
-I like to put on the carrier oil version before dressing and going outdoors.

 NOTE: